NEFUJing/NEFUJing.github.io/_pages/about.md

 # 🔥 News

-- *2024.03*: &nbsp;🎉🎉 I am honored to start my life as an associate professor at Northeast Forestry University!!
+- *2024.03*: &nbsp;🎉🎉 I am honored to start my life as an associate professor at Northeast Forestry University !!

 # 📝 Publications